verrazzano/docs/content/en/docs/setup/provision-cluster/managed-cluster-vz.md

 ## Remove Verrazzano from managed clusters

-You can remove the Verrazzano installation from remote managed clusters.
+You can remove the Verrazzano installation from managed clusters.

 1. On the admin cluster, run this command:
 {{< clipboard >}}